J Dilla: Later life and death

 The Los Angeles producer and MC Madlib began collaborating with Yancey, and the pair formed the group Jaylib in 2002, releasing an album called Champion Sound in 2003.
 Yancey relocated from Detroit to Los Angeles in 2004 and appeared on tour with Jaylib in Spring 2004.

 Yancey's illness and medication caused dramatic weight loss in 2003 onwards, forcing him to publicly confirm speculation about his health in 2004.
 Despite a slower output of major releases and production credits in 2004 and 2005, his cult status remained strong within his core audience, as evidenced by unauthorized circulation of his underground "beat tapes" (instrumental, and raw working materials), mostly through internet file sharing.

-Articles in publications URB (March 2004) and XXL (June 2005) confirmed rumors of ill health and hospitalization during this period, but these were downplayed by Jay himself.
+Articles in the publications URB (March 2004) and XXL (June 2005) confirmed rumors of ill health and hospitalization during this period, but these were downplayed by Jay himself.
 The seriousness of his condition became public in November 2005 when Yancey toured Europe performing from a wheelchair.
 It was later revealed that he suffered from thrombotic thrombocytopenic purpura (a rare blood disease), and lupus.

-Near the end of his life, he was mostly hospital bound, which eventually left him in debt – after his medical insurance was dropped following a late payment.
+Near the end of his life, he was mostly hospital bound, which eventually left him in debt–after his medical insurance was dropped following a late payment.
 His mother, Maureen Yancey, recalled paying $500,000 a month.

-Yancey died on February 10, 2006, at his home in Los Angeles, California, three days after his 32nd birthday and the release of his final album, Donuts.
+Yancey died on February 10, 2006, at his home in Los Angeles, three days after his 32nd birthday and the release of his final album, Donuts.
 Maureen said that the cause was cardiac arrest.

 Musical style

 Before Yancey, most popular music had used one of two rhythmic "feels": straight and swung, meaning that music was played in even or uneven pulses.
-According to the journalist Dan Charnas, Yancey juxtaposed both styles, creating "a new, pleasurable, orienting rhythmic friction and new time-feel".
+According to the journalist and university professor Dan Charnas, Yancey juxtaposed both styles, creating "a new, pleasurable, disorienting rhythmic friction and new time-feel".
 Yancey used an Akai MPC3000 and disabled the quantize feature to create his signature "off-kilter" sampling style.